 David Frost stated at the conclusion of the seventh round: "The EU is still insisting not only that we must accept continuity with EU state aid and fisheries policy, but also that this must be agreed before any further substantive work can be done in any other area of the negotiation, including on legal texts.
 This makes it unnecessarily difficult to make progress.
 There are other significant areas which remain to be resolved and, even where there is a broad understanding between negotiators, there is a lot of detail to work through.
 Time is short for both sides."

 The Withdrawal Agreement and the Northern Ireland Protocol

 The implementation of the UK/EU Withdrawal Agreement, finalised in January, is important to the progress of the negotiations of the future UK/EU economic relationship, and is in the hands of the UK/EU Joint Committee.
-This critically includes the resolution of border control issues under the Northern Ireland Protocol, whereby tariffs are to be imposed by the UK and the EU is to be able to exercise regulatory and technical controls, in respect of goods moving from Great Britain to Northern Ireland where they are at risk of transiting to the EU (in practice the Republic of Ireland).
+This critically includes the resolution of border control issues under the Northern Ireland Protocol, which will take effect on 1 January 2021.
+Under the Protocol, tariffs are to be imposed by the UK and the EU is to be able to exercise regulatory and technical controls, in respect of goods moving from Great Britain to Northern Ireland where they are at risk of transiting to the EU (in practice the Republic of Ireland).

-There has been speculation as to the tactics of the UK government, in that it may consider that it has less to lose from a failure to achieve a free trade agreement than would have been the case if it had failed to secure the Withdrawal Agreement.
+Meanwhile, there has been speculation as to the tactics of the UK government, in that it may consider that it has less to lose from a failure to achieve a free trade agreement than would have been the case if it had failed to secure the Withdrawal Agreement.
 It could also be the case that the UK might perhaps see an advantage in being able to avoid obligations under the Northern Ireland Protocol if no trade agreement were concluded.
-The UK government team may be hoping that pressure to secure a trade agreement might result in greater concessions from the EU side towards the end of the transition period than could otherwise have been expected, but this cannot be predicted.
+The UK government team appears to be resolutely determined not to accept the core EU demands concerning the "level playing field" or on fisheries.